Home Fire Safety Instructions

 No place is safe from fire.
 Let's take a few minutes now to go through your home, room by room, to put safe fire practices to work.

-Watch a stove constantly while broiling or frying.
-Never pour water on burning cooking oil or fat -- it spreads the flames.
-Smother the flaming pan with a lid, or use a fire extinguisher.
-Don't try to carry the flaming pan outside.
-You may burn yourself or spill the grease, spreading the fire.
+Never leave cooking food unattended!
+Also, never pour water on grease fires-- it spreads the flames.
+Smother the flaming pan with a lid or use a fire extinguisher.
+Don't try to carry the flaming pan outside, you may burn yourself or spill the grease, spreading the fire.

-Turn pot handles away from the stove edge so children can't pull them down and you can't accidentally bump them.
+Turn pot handles away from the stove edge so children can't pull them down.
 Keep the stove, oven and hood vent free of grease and dirt buildup.
 Verify that all burners and ovens are turned off before leaving the area.
 Don't store items in the oven or on the stove top.
-Check the oven before turning on.
+Check the oven before turning it on.

 If an appliance doesn't work properly, don't take a chance using it, have it serviced.
 Don't use an electric appliance if your hands or shoes are wet.
 Never use a fork or other piece of silverware to free a jam in a toaster.
 Try wooden tongs instead and unplug it first.